PaulVincent707/Recursion-TOH/README.md

         }catch(InterruptedException ex){}
     }
 ~~~~
-The last animation method we will add is the visulizer method.
-This method is responsible for the actual movment of the discs
+The last animation method we will add is the visualizer  method.
+This method is responsible for the actual movement  of the discs
-on screen by orcastrating the calls to the previous graphics methods displaySingleAnimationFrame and displayFrame.
-This is also where we use out static variable Animate to control if we show the disc movment or not.
+on screen by orchestrating the calls to the previous graphics methods displaySingleAnimationFrame and displayFrame.
+This is also where we use out static variable Animate to control if we show the disc movement  or not.
 1= yes 0 = no

 Add the following code to your file.
 ~~~~
-void visulizer(Graphics g) //graphics function to show the movement of the disk from peg to peg
+void visualizer(Graphics g) //graphics function to show the movement of the disk from peg to peg
     {
         currentMoveNum++;
         int x,y,delta,NegPos;